-Entirely supported by each communities own resources. ☐ Section-3: State of the element (viability) - [] Threats to the enactment Enactment Threats Description Poddar Nachon, and other performative rituals of Manasa usually take place during the Monsoons.
-This falls in the Gregorian months of July and August.
-As the entire month of August has been declared a month of mourning, local administrations discourage any rituals and festivities during this period.
-Added to this is a diminishing of faith in these rituals Threats to the transmission (if any) Performances of female roles are by male actors dressed as females, known as 'chukri'.
-There now a subtle intolerance towards 'chukri' performerd which discourages actors to learn these parts.
-Lastly,the economics of the performance is increasingly dismal.
-Asit is, performance is an alternate profession, even for Master artistes, who are usually landless labour, masons, barbers,auto-drivers, etc. Threat to associated tangible elements and resources (if any) Not significant.
-Uiability of associated intangible elements (if any) The performances, though still popular, need to be recognized and documented, with some modality put in place for its conservation and transmission.
-Have been taken any safeguarding measures to preserve this Heritage practices? (if any) The departments of theatre of various universities in Bangladesg usually arrange intermittent interactions with the Manasamangal performers.
-However, no safeguarding measure has been initiated with the communities themselves. ☐ Section-4: Data gathering/documentation, Consent and preparation of inventory entries - Consent of community/group/individuals concerned for data collection with a view to inventorying Consent form has been attached with this detailed entry.
-Restrictions on use of collected data, (if any) Not applicable. ☐ Section-5: Resource Person- Data provider/Resource person (persons/groups, community representatives) a) Razaul Haque Sholok, Folk musician, Music Composer, Writer, Performer b) Md.
-Sherebul Islam, Team leader & Performer Collected by Zuairiyah Mouli, Dancer Date of data collection 16-05-2020 Place(s) of data collection
+☐ Section-3: State of the element (viability) - [] Threats to the enactment Administrative restrictions, Diminishing faith in performing the rituals Enactment Threats Description Threats to the transmission (if any) Performances of female roles are by male actors dressed as females, known as chukri.
+There now a subtle intolerance towards chukri performerd which discourages actors to learn these parts.
+Lastly, the economics of the performance is increasingly dismal.
+Asit is, performance is an alternate profession, even for Master artistes, who are usually landless labour, masons, barbers, auto-drivers, etc. Threat to associated tangible elements and resources (if any) Not significant. [] Viability of associated intangible elements (if any) The performances, though still popular, need to be recognized and documented, with some modality put in place for its conservation and transmission. [] Have been taken any safeguarding measures to preserve this Heritage practices? (if any) The departments of theatre of various universities in Bangladesg usually arrange intermittent interactions with the Manasamangal performers.
+However, no safeguarding measure has been initiated with the communities themselves. ☐ Section-4: Data gathering/documentation, Consent and preparation of inventory entries - Consent of community/group/individuals concerned for data collection with a view to inventorying Consent form has been attached with this detailed entry. [] Restrictions on use of collected data, (if any) Not applicable. □ Section-5: Resource Person - Data provider/Resource person (persons/groups, community representatives) a) Razaul Haque Sholok, Folk musician, Music Composer, Writer, Performer b) Md.
+Sherebul Islam, Team leader & Performer Collected by Zuairiyah Mouli, Dancer Date of data collection 16-05-2020 Place(s) of data collection Kushtia